gedw99/sc-gio/README.md

 When you change something, we rewrite the IDL source and the Renderer redraws.

 ## Renderer

 This uses the Deck files as souce.
 Its event loop is simple in that when the source file changes all files are reprocessed.

-The Files live on the backend, but we may later we able to have the files in the Browser itself.
+The Files live on the backend, but we may later be able to have the files in the Browser itself.

 Render targets are: